49ers–Rams rivalry: 1950s

 The first meeting between the teams took place on October 1, 1950, in San Francisco.
 The Rams were alternating starting quarterbacks between Bob Waterfield and Norm Van Brocklin during the 1950 season.
-Waterfield was the starter for the game, but during the second quarter San Francisco's Pete Wissman landed a hard tackle on the Los Angeles quarterback.
-Van Brocklin filled in for Waterfield, and the Rams went on to win the game 35–14.
+Waterfield was the starter for the game, but during the second quarter, San Francisco's Pete Wissman landed a hard tackle on the Los Angeles quarterback.
+Van Brocklin filled in for Waterfield, and the Rams won the game 35–14.
 The two teams played each other again on November 5, 1950, at the Los Angeles Memorial Coliseum in Los Angeles.
 After beating the Baltimore Colts 70–21 and the Detroit Lions 65–24, the Rams were favored to beat the 49ers by 20 points.
-Yet, the 49ers played a very physical game and only lost by a touchdown holding the Rams offensive powerhouse to only 28 points.
+Yet, the 49ers played a very physical game and only lost by a touchdown holding the Rams' offensive powerhouse to only 28 points.

 The 49ers got their first win against the Rams on October 28, 1951.
 The 49ers secondary was able to pick off Van Brocklin six times, more than half of the interceptions that he threw all season.
-The 49ers held the Rams to just 17 points, the lowest they put up all season and were able to capitalize on the turnovers en route to a 44–17 victory.
+The 49ers held the Rams to just 17 points, the lowest they put up all season, and were able to capitalize on the turnovers en route to a 44–17 victory.

 1960s

 The rivalry was almost even through the decade, with the Rams holding a 10-9-1 edge.
-The 49ers were also-rans throughout the 1960s, while the Rams did not contend until the arrival of coach George Allen in 1966.
+The 49ers were also run throughout the 1960s, while the Rams did not contend until the arrival of coach George Allen in 1966.
 In 1967, the 49ers and Rams were placed in the Coastal Division of the NFL's Western Conference with the Atlanta Falcons (who remained a rival in the NFC West through 2001) and Baltimore Colts.

 1970s

-After the AFL-NFL merger, both teams were placed in the NFC West, and were the only teams required to be in the same division by the merger agreement.
+After the AFL-NFL merger, both teams were placed in the NFC West and were the only teams required to be in the same division by the merger agreement.
 The rivalry was at its pinnacle during the 1970s.
 From 1970 to 1979 one of the two teams won the division each season.
 The decade also featured 10 and 8-game win streaks by the Rams (the 8-game streak stretched into the early 1980s).
-The 49ers were the NFC West's top team in the beginning of the decade winning the first three post merger division crowns despite going 1–5 in that period vs. the Rams.
+The 49ers were the NFC West's top team in the beginning of the decade winning the first three post-merger division crowns despite going 1–5 in that period vs. the Rams.
 The Rams answered right back winning seven straight division crowns from 1973 to 1979, culminating with Super Bowl XIV loss to the Pittsburgh Steelers.